Hurdle fired, Reds beat Pirates 3-1 in season finale

-PITTSBURGH (AP) — Aristides Aquino hit his 19th home run, Tyler Mahle pitched five shutout innings to pick up his first win since May and the Cincinnati Reds beat the Pirates 3-1 Sunday shortly after Pittsburgh fired manager Clint Hurdle.
+PITTSBURGH (AP) — The Pirates will head into the offseason searching for a new voice after firing Clint Hurdle.
+The Cincinnati Reds may have found theirs during a season that offered tangible proof that years of rebuilding might finally be producing forward momentum.

-Brian O’Grady connected for his second home run and Alex Blandino added a solo shot as Cincinnati finished 75-87 under first-year manager David Bell, an eight-win improvement over 2018 and the club’s best record since it posted a 76-86 mark in 2014.
-Eugenio Suarez went 0 for 4 to finish with 49 home runs.
+The evidence came in a 3-1 victory over Pittsburgh on Sunday.
+Aristides Aquino finished off two scintillating months by hitting his 19th home run.
+Brian O’Grady and Alex Blandino went deep too to help Tyler Mahle to his first win since May as Cincinnati finished 75-87 during first-year manager David Bell, an eight-win improvement over 2018 and the club’s best record since a 76-86 mark in 2014.

-Mahle (3-12) struck out five and allowed three hits to win for the first time in 13 starts.
-Michael Lorenzen worked the ninth for his seventh save.
+“We progressed a lot from last year,” said Mahle, who tossed five shutout innings.
+“I think the team’s only going to get better.
+I think we’re on the right track.”

+Filling in with Trevor Bauer sidelined by an illness, Mahle gave up three hits with five strikeouts to pick up his first victory since May 31, a span of 13 starts.

 Jose Osuna delivered an RBI single for Pittsburgh.
 Trevor Williams (7-9) gave up two runs and five hits in seven innings.
 Tom Prince managed the Pirates, who parted ways with Hurdle after nine seasons shortly before the game’s first pitch.

-Aquino connected in the second.
-He entered the day tied for ninth among major league rookies in home runs even though he didn’t debut until Aug.
-1.

-The Pirates finished 69-93, a 13-game drop from 2018 and the franchise’s worst mark since losing a major-league worst 105 games in 2010, the year before Hurdle’s arrival.
+Hurdle went 735-720 with Pittsburgh, leading the team to three straight playoff appearances from 2013-15.
+The club’s fortunes have ebbed since winning 98 games in 2015.
+The Pirates finished 69-93 this season, the franchise’s worst mark since dropping a major-league worst 105 games in 2010, the year before Hurdle arrived.

+Hurdle addressed the team before leaving PNC Park before the first pitch of what Prince called one of “the tough days of baseball.”

+“Some of us have been around a while and hurts a little bit,” Prince said.

 BYE STEVE